ajeRinne/Programmeerproject/README.md

 # Description

 ‘Meet @pp’ allows users to create an event to go to a place they have always wanted to go or just like to go anytime soon.
-The app uses the Facebook API to login and register users as well as getting their public profile and friend list.
+The app uses the Facebook API to login and register users as well as getting their public profile.
 Besides the Facebook login API to get the users info and friend list. (https://developers.facebook.com/docs/facebook-login/ios) the app uses the Google places API (https://developers.google.com/places/) to look up the places and their info.
 All the user and place info and authentication will be done with firebase in order to allow the use of the app offline as well as online.
+Once the user has created an event, other people can join him to go to the particular place meet new people.

 # Storage